pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ## Introduction to the "Infeaseability Problem"

-Optimization problems are frequently examined from an 'idealistic' perspective, neglecting the real-world complexities encountered by businesses and industries.
-I recall the first time I learned about this gap was in a presentation from a master student thesis that solved a  [rostering problem (NSP)][1] for a transportation firm.
-He revealed that his optimized solution for the rostering cost (the objective value) was actually **worse** than the "manual solution" already in place.
-The firm wanted to reduce the number of staff for the shifts, but **the model suggested that they needed to hire two more people**.
+Optimization problems are frequently studied (in academia) from an 'idealistic' perspective, ignoring how ill-defined they usually are in the industry.
+I recall the first time I learned about this gap was in a presentation from a master's student thesis that solved a [rostering problem (NSP)][1] for a transportation firm, the firm wanted to reduce the cost of staff for the shifts, optimizing the schedules, however, his optimized solution for the rostering problem was **worse** than the "manual solution" already in place, **the model suggested that they needed to hire two more people**.

-He explained that the reason for this outcome was that the current schedule ~~ignored~~"relaxed"  many constraints (imposed by work regulation laws, union agreements, company policies and staff preferences).
-By the way, yes, they "discovered" that they were "not complying" when they built the optimization model for rostering ~~(no comments)~~.
+He explained that the reason behind this was that the current schedule ~~ignored~~ and "relaxed"  many constraints (imposed by work regulation laws, union agreements, company policies, and staff preferences).~~yes, they "discovered" that they were "not complying" when they were building the optimization model~~.

-After finishing my degree, I started working on various optimization models in different industries.
-I soon realized that many optimization problems had constraints that were very “optimistic”. ~~Luckily, none of them were as non-compliant as the rostering problem~~ , but it was still quite common (in my experience) to encounter business problems that were framed in very unrealistic ways:
+In my personal experience, I've encountered this problem several times, often this is attributed to a “too-optimistic” constraint setting. ~~Luckily, none of them were as non-compliant as the rostering problem~~.
+Problems are usually defined like this:

 1. I want to build a rocket that can reach Mars.
 1. It should cost less than $100.